thfennesty/Projet_Cy/README.md

 	•	Data Validation: Checking input consistency and returning explicit errors in case of issues.

 ## Installation
-	Clone the repository from GitHub: git clone lien
+	- Clone the repository from GitHub:
+- git clone lien
 	- Navigate to the project directory:
--cd C-Wire
+- cd C-Wire
-	-Compile the project using the provided Makefile:
+	- Compile the project using the provided Makefile:
--make -C codeC
+- make -C codeC

 ## Usage
--Running the Application
+- Running the Application

--To run the application, use the following command:
+- To run the application, use the following command:

--./c-wire.sh <input_file_path> <station_type> <consumer_type> [<plant_id>]
+- ./c-wire.sh <input_file_path> <station_type> <consumer_type> [<plant_id>]

--Shell Script Usage
+- Shell Script Usage

 1. Filter and Process Data
 	•	Specify the input CSV file path, station type, and consumer type as required arguments.